K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **Administrators control service plans and manage limited service availability available to users.<br>**

-1. Look up the service list used in PaaS-TA Portal.<br>
+1. Look up the service list used in K-PaaS AP Portal.<br>
 ![63]

 2. Click a service from the service control list to check the authority activation of the service or the service plan.
 Can modify the  Click ①Access Combobox to modify the authority activation of the selected service. ② Organization authority can be granted to the selected service or service plan.<br>